neilyio/ultra-scroll/README.md

 ## Compatibility, Installation, and Usage

-Not yet in a package archive.
+`ultra-scroll` should work across all systems that provide pixel scrolling information; see the `PIXEL-DELTA` field of `wheel-up/down` events.

 ### Installation

+Not yet in a package archive.
 For Emacs 29.1 and later, use `package-vc-install`.
 In the `*scratch*` buffer, enter

 ``` commonlisp
 (package-vc-install '(ultra-scroll :vc-backend Git :url  "https://github.com/jdtsmith/ultra-scroll"))